ual-cci/MSc-Coding-1/session8.md

 https://mimicproject.com/code/4f968419-a78e-b4d4-bcc5-2722918b25ed

-Notice that we are now using the perspective camera.
+Notice that we are now using the perspective camera and a projection matrix (which is built in).
+These do the same things that we explored manually in Session 5.

+The next step is to understand how to use matrix operations in the vertex shader.
+This exercise will help with that.

+There are two main tasks :

 a) Rescale the object using the scale matrix